18F/18f.gsa.gov/content/posts/2024-10-08-18f-year-of-launches.md

 authors:
 - 18F
 excerpt: >
-  Over the past year, 18F has helped amazing partner agencies launch new software products to better serve their users.

-  Here are six launches that 18F has supported this year.
+  Over the past year, 18F helped amazing partner agencies launch new software products to better serve their users.
+Here are six launches that 18F supported this year.
 image: /assets/blog/year-of-launches/header.png
 image_alt: "An image of six rocket ships launching into space"
 tags: